 - Communities and Apartments Near Campus

 Rental rates may vary from information below.
 We are not promoting any of the complexes; please take care to inquire into each location for yourself.
 All addresses are Winston-Salem, NC unless otherwise noted.
+Often apartment communities have specials; call complex for more information.

 Complex Distance to WFU Unit and Rent Info Contact Alaris Village